 - School wide enrichment puts learning at the centre of all school improvement and is a practical plan for talent development.
 This is reflected in a challenging curriculum, curriculum enrichment and extension tasks, appropriate grouping, display, the CPD programme, assemblies, ethos, etc. - Curriculum: it is the responsibility of Heads of Subject and subject teachers to ensure that students are given work that is suitably challenging, enabling each one to achieve their potential.
-Subject leaders should ensure that schemes of work outline the provision for the most able students including the differentiated questioning particularly more open ended, discussion, workshops and debate contexts. - Enrichment should provide more able students in using their skills in activities to challenge and inspire students, for example, Maths challenges, debating, theatre visits, visits to universities, mentoring. - Students identified with specific areas of talent will be given enrichment and extension opportunities within that department. - When appropriate, students identified as more able will have a devised Individual Challenge plan which details targets and strategies to support their development to realise their full potential.
-This may include accelerated learning when a student has a significant gift in a curriculum area and provision will be made to accelerate their progress.
-The student may be entered early for an external examination, if appropriate. - The Supercurricular, accessible from the Learning Platform, will run alongside the core curriculum enabling more able and talented students to self-select areas of personal interest and develop their independent learning skills.
-Heads of Subject will review and update the Supercurricular annually to include opportunities for connection; practices and identity.
+Subject leaders should ensure that schemes of work outline the provision for the most able students.

+- Enrichment should provide more able students in using their skills in activities to challenge and inspire students, for example, Maths challenges, debating, theatre visits, visits to universities, mentoring - Students identified with specific areas of talent will be given enrichment and extension opportunities within that department - The Supercurricular, accessible from the Student Learning Platform, will run alongside the core curriculum enabling more able and talented students to self-select areas of personal interest and develop their independent learning skills.
+Heads of Subject will review and update the Supercurricular annually. - Scholars Programme: A programme, Surgent, led by the Extended Learning Co-ordinator - Oxbridge Programme: A programme, 40:31, led by the Head of Sixth Form